Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_2_plan.md

 * Evaluate whether the best visualization for your data is a map.
 * Use external documentation and tutorials to create and adapt code for your project.
 * Introduce external APIs.
+* Learn to use external API keys securely.

 ## Legend